-Øvre-Eide had been the seat of a small king, before Harald Hårfagre united the many chiefdoms of Norway into one kingdom.
-Archeological finds suggests that the farm was both big and old, but as with many other farms at the time, it was left abandoned after the black plague.
-In 1563 it was producing again, and was deemed one of the larger farms in Åsane.
-It was probably in this period that the main house with a dungeon was built – and this dungeon has in fact been used.
-The infamous bandit Gjest Baardsen, who plundered and raided western Norway in the period 1791-1849, has been a prisoner here!
+Throughout its history, the farm has had many owners. Øvre-Eide has been the seat of a small king, before Harald Hårfagre united the many chiefdoms of Norway into one kingdom, for being then abandoned after the black plague.
+In 1563 it was producing again and was deemed one of the larger farms in Åsane.
+It was probably in this period that the main house with its dungeon was built.
+The infamous bandit Gjest Baardsen, who plundered and raided western Norway in the period 1791-1849 has been a prisoner here.